Who are you? Who are you becoming? Who and what are you meant to do, to be?

 Maybe it’s not about getting all that you can for yourself, but finding what interests you and doing that thing with the entirety of your heart—for yourself, for your family, for your Father—because everything you do honors Him.

 Maybe it’s not about worrying so much if you’re doing the right thing, but letting God guide you in the direction you’re meant to head.

 Maybe it’s not worrying about how good you’ll do, what success or money you’ll earn, but about the impact you can make, the change you can start, the drive that will push you to even greater heights.

-Maybe it’s not about finding your purpose, but creating purpose in being a blessing to the world around you.
+Maybe it’s not about finding your purpose but creating purpose in giving to the world around you.

 And how much pressure does that take off?